Our History

 Befitting the organisation, the Académie Culinaire de France Filiale de Grande Bretagne was launched as a Friendly Society with a momentous dinner at The Connaught on 6th December 1980, (pictured above) with Michel Bourdin as Founder President and Albert Roux as his Vice President.
 Sir Hugh Wontner, the Savoy’s iconic Chairman, and Paolo Zago, the Connaught’s now legendary GM, were the Academy’s first Honorary Members.

-The 25 Founder Members were
+The 25 Founding Members were

 Jean Bellavita - Michel Bourdin - Brian Cotterill - Martin Davies - Joël Défaut